-The Good Food Group factory in Poland produces various frozen fruit, frozen vegetable, jam and sour products.
+Good Food Group's factory in Poland produces a variety of products within in the field of frozen fruit, frozen vegetables, jams, jellies and sour products.

 Please allow all cookies to view the video.

-At the Lipsko factory, they go to great lengths to minimise and sort their waste and have it recycled.
-The factory has a dedicated person who is responsible for the factory's environmental policy and trains all employees to sort waste correctly into the factory's 10 waste fractions.
-In general, there is a lot of focus in proper waste sorting and management at the factory, as well as water resources and wastewater being managed with great care.
+At the factory in Lipsko, there is also a strong focus on minimizing and sorting waste and getting it recycled.
+The factory has a dedicated person responsible for the factory's environmental policy and trains all employees to sort waste correctly into the factory's 10 waste fractions.
+There is a general focus on correct waste sorting and handling at the factory, and water resources and wastewater are managed with great care.

-In addition, the factory demonstrates social responsibility through a partnership with Interseroh - an international consultancy that supports their clients' sustainability work.
-The focus of the collaboration has been to spread the message of CSR through campaigns to raise awareness of organics and promote zero-waste and circular economy thinking among consumers in Poland.
-The factory also supports many local initiatives and has for many years been a sponsor of the local football club's children's team, in which some of the factory employees' own children participate.
+In addition, the factory demonstrates social responsibility through a collaboration with Interseroh - an international consultancy that supports their customers' sustainability efforts.
+The focus of the collaboration has been to spread the message of CSR through campaigns to raise awareness of ecology and promote the idea of zero-waste and circular economy among consumers in Poland.
+The factory also supports many local initiatives and has for many years sponsored the local football club's children's team, in which some of the factory employees' own children participate.

 Ul.
 Spacerowa 22 27-300 Lipsko

-At the location in Hadsund, there has previously been jam and porridge production, which was later moved to the factory in Tårs.
-Subsequently, the factory has been used partly as a warehouse and partly as a packinghouse for oatmeal, muesli and other dry goods, as well as for the production of Woodland Wonders baby food.
+The location in Hadsund was previously used for jam and porridge production, which was later moved to the factory in Tårs.
+Since then, the factory has been used partly as a warehouse and partly as a packing plant for oatmeal, muesli and other dry goods.

-The Good Food Group factory in Hadsten imports and packs a wide range of high quality organic and conventional dried fruits, nuts and seeds for both retail and foodservice.
+Good Food Group's factory in Hadsten imports and packages a wide range of high-quality organic and conventional dried fruits, nuts and seeds for both retail and foodservice.

 Good Food Group's factory in Aulum is one of Scandinavia's largest honey producers.
-The factory produces and bottles everything from conventional, organic and fair trade honey to agave syrup for retail, catering and industry.
+The factory produces and bottles everything from conventional, organic and fair trade honeys to agave syrup - for retail, foodservice and industry.

 Our goal is to make it even easier for you to make green, tasteful choices, which is why you can read more about our green solutions here, as well as the different labels you'll find on our products and what they mean for each product.